-- A gain or loss (including any amounts in other comprehensive income) be recognised only to the extent of the unrelated investor's interest in that associate or joint venture; - The remaining gain or loss be eliminated against the carrying amount of the investment in that associate or joint venture; and - Any gain or loss from remeasuring the remaining investment in the former subsidiary at fair value also be recognised only to the extent of the unrelated investor's interest in the associate or joint venture.
+- A gain or loss (including any amounts in other comprehensive income) be recognised only to the extent of the unrelated investor's interest in that associate or joint venture; - □ The remaining gain or loss be eliminated against the carrying amount of the investment in that associate or joint venture; and - Any gain or loss from remeasuring the remaining investment in the former subsidiary at fair value also is recognised only to the extent of the unrelated investor's interest in the associate or joint venture.
 The remaining gain or loss should be eliminated against the carrying amount of the remaining investment.

 The application of AASB 2014-10 will result in a change in accounting policies for transactions of loss of control over subsidiaries to associates or joint ventures occurring on or after 1 January 2018.
-The Directors have reviewed AASB 2014-10 and decided that at this stage it is impracticable to adopt AASB 2014-10.